May 23, 2018

 GDPR effective on May 25, 2018 -- Learn how it impacts software testing

 There has been a lot of discussion about GDPR and its implications on the way companies will be doing their business in compliance with GDPR.
-General Data Protection Regulation (GDPR) is the new EU legal framework that will come into effect on 25th May 2018.
+General Data Protection Regulation (GDPR) is the new EU legal framework that came into force on 25th May 2018.

 So, what exactly is GDPR?